dorkblue/wdi-project-2-dorkblue/README.md

 #### Entity Relation Diagram (ERD)
 ![ERD](http://i.imgur.com/qpB993R.png?1 "ERD")

-I have pretty much envisioned the entire process flow as above from the start.
+The ERD has not changed from the beginning when I envisioned it.
 However when I was building my models, I decided to only referenced the User in each of the Patient, Consultation & Medication model, but not the other way round.
-(Patient, Consultation & Medication are still referenced as per the ERD)
+(Patient, Consultation & Medication are still referenced to each other as per the ERD)

 The decision is made in consideration of how I am retrieving the data to index display, how my router & controller will be set up, and the fact that for this project itself, only one server will be used.